Ballinroad: Sport

-Dungarvan Rugby Club is based in Ballyrandle, Ballinroad.
+Dungarvan Rugby Club, founded in 1968, the only active rugby club in West Waterford, is based in Ballyrandle, Ballinroad.

 Ballinroad Football Club has been part of the community since 1971, with under-age and junior teams competing in the local Waterford league.
-The club's first team gained promotion to the Premier League for the first time ever in 2019.
+The club gained promotion to the Premier League in Waterford for the first time in 2019.

+Waterford Greenway, which is popular for walking and cycling, has a main access point car park and nearby café at Ballinroad.